wikiwong/crate-finder/README.md

 # crate-finder

+_Note: You may need to restart VSCode after installation to begin using Crate Finder._

 A VSCode extension intended to be a companion for your Rust development.

 ## Features
-:mag: Search for Rust crates
+- Search for Rust crates

-:computer: Link to code
+- Link to code

-:information_source: Link to docs
+- Link to docs

-:clipboard: Easily copy dependencies for your Cargo.toml
+- Easily copy dependencies for your Cargo.toml

 ## Usage
 CMD + SHIFT + P: "Find Crate"